 What can a podiatrist help me with?

-- General foot pain
+- Heel pain

 - Fallen arches

-- ingrown toenails
+- Ingrown toenails

-- Callous, corns, bunions, warts
+- Callous, corns, and warts

-- skin conditions and infections on the feet or toenails
+- Skin conditions and infections on the feet or toenails

 Seeing a podiatrist

-See a podiatrist at New Farm or Brisbane City
+See a Podiatrist at New Farm or Brisbane City